christianalfoni/reactx/docs/02_building_state_management.md

 }
 ```

-This pattern is very useful as the complexity increases.
-Think about everything before the `return` as the `constructor` of a class, and everything after as the `methods` of a class.
-But unlike a class there is no `this` reference, you just point directly to any dependencies, variables or functions you want to use.
+This last example is the official **Bonsify** state and behavior component pattern.
+Everything before the `return` is your state and everything after is the behavior.
+Feel free to apply this to your React components as well.

 ## Nesting and composing

-Separating factories and composing them back together makes your code more readable, increases reusability and improves testability.
+Just like components you can separate your state management into separate pieces and composing them back together to make your code more readable, increase reusability and improve testability.

 You can compose by simply: